Reduce your living costs

 5. Switch off standby

 Almost all electrical appliances can be turned off at the plug without upsetting their programming.
 You may want to think about getting a standby saver or smart plug that allows you to turn all your appliances off standby in one go.
-Find out which appliances use the most energy in your home.

 6. Cut your fuel costs